jkeifer/410Labs/Lab2/README.md

 Lab 2 consists of two parts, and each part requires a separate script.
-The overall goal of this lab is to import some existing data layers in shapefile and .img raster file formats from the Data folder into a geodatabase (Part 1), and to use the geodatabase feature class layers for a short analysis (Part 2).
+The overall goal of this lab is to import some existing data layers in shapefile and .img raster file formats from the data folder into a geodatabase (Part 1), and to use the geodatabase feature class layers for a short analysis (Part 2).

 **Part 1: Importer Script (14 points)**

-The importer should create a file geodatabase, and import the shapefiles and raster files in the Data folder into the new geodatabase.
-The raster files should be moved into a feature dataset named "Rasters", and should have the spatial reference ___________.
+The importer should create a file geodatabase in the output folder, and import the shapefiles and raster files in the data folder into the new geodatabase.
 If the importer fails to import a file for some reason, the script should not fail, but should continue after reporting the error to the user in a useful manner.